hanpq/getps.dev/blog/2020-11-15-setup-active-directory-one-way-trust-with-selective-authentication.md

 ## Configure trust options

-For forest trust authentication there is two options.
+For forest trust authentication there are two options.
 Selective Authentication and Forest-wide authentication.
 With forest-wide authentication the trusting forest will allow all authentication requests to authenticate.
 This means that all users in the trusted forest can authenticate in the trusting forest.
 This also means that all users in the trusted forest implicitly is added to the “Authenticated Users” group in AD.
 This is not always desirable.
-Sometimes common file shares has “authenticated users” as an permission group (which is of course is bad).
+Sometimes common file shares has “authenticated users” as an permission group (which of course is bad).
 Authenticated users are also granted some read permissions in Active Directory by default.
 This means that you can enumerate users and quite a lot or their attributes.

 To mitigate this the authentication method “Selective Authentication” exists.
 This mode will deny all authentication requests by default.
 This means that for a user from the trusted forest to authenticate to a resource, that user needs to be granted the “Allowed to authenticate” permission on the resources active directory computer object.
 This allows us to control which users can authenticate, to which resource in addition to the standard permission for the resource itself.